Pro/dkim-exchange/README.md

 You can use the following service for creating public and private keys: http://www.port25.com/support/domainkeysdkim-wizard/

 Or if you have a linux installation, use (from the opendkim package):
-    opendkim-genkey -D target_directory/ -d example.com -s sel2012
+    `opendkim-genkey -D target_directory/ -d example.com -s sel2012`
+or openssl:
+    `openssl genrsa -out private.pem`

-The keys can be in DER or PEM format (the format will be automatically detected).
+The keys have to be in PEM format.

 # Testing the setup